srahnama/osw-hacktoberfest-2019/README.md

 ## How to contribute?

+0 - Star the repo by pressing the topmost-right button to start your wonderful journey ⭐️⭐️⭐️.
 1 - Go to [`develop`](https://github.com/OSWeekends/osw-hacktoberfest-2019/tree/develop) branch.
 2 - Add yourself at the end of the [`contributors.json`](https://github.com/OSWeekends/osw-hacktoberfest-2019/blob/develop/src/assets/contributors.json) file.
 3 - Ask to merge your change (from `develop`) into `develop` branch.